rotemdan/MaximizerForYouTube/README.md

 There are no customization options at this time, but some may be added in the future.

+_Note the extension only supports YouTube's newer "Material Design" layout._

 ## Installation as a browser extension

 Chrome: coming soon.